UPDATED 4/15 – 12:45 P.M.

 Ohio State TE Max Klare – Photo by: IMAGN Images

-NEW: Ohio State TE Max Klare – Nick Farabaugh from PennLive has reported that the Bucs will meet with Klare on a pre-draft visit.
+Ohio State TE Max Klare – Nick Farabaugh from PennLive has reported that the Bucs will meet with Klare on a pre-draft visit.
 Considered one of the best tight end prospects in the class after Oregon’s Kenyon Sadiq, Klare had 43 receptions for 448 yards and two touchdowns with the Buckeyes last season.
 Before that, he spent three years at Purdue, where he was once teammates with current Bucs tight end Payne Durham.

 Georgia TE Oscar Delp – Arye Pulli reports that the Georgia tight end will be among Tampa Bay’s official 30 visits.
-Oscar Delp ran a 4.44 at his pro day and also had a formal interview with the Bucs at the NFL Scouting Combine.
+Delp ran a 4.44 at his pro day and also had a formal interview with the Bucs at the NFL Scouting Combine.

 DEFENSE